Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Q: Does auto-expiry send any notification to the admin?

 A: Not directly.
-The weekly expiry digest on Monday warns admins about certificates about to expire.
+The weekly expiry digest on Monday warns admins about credentials about to expire.
 After they have expired, the digest stops listing them (it only shows upcoming expirations).
-The admin can filter certificates by status on the Certificates page to see all Expired certificates.
+The admin can filter credentials by status on the Credentials page to see all Expired credentials.